JoePenna/Dreambooth-Stable-Diffusion/README.md

 # <a name="setup"></a> Setup
 ## <a name="easy-runpod-instructions"></a> Easy RunPod Instructions

-### README: Required Runpod update

-Runpod recently upgraded their base Docker image which breaks this repo by default.
+**Note**: (1/7/23) Runpod recently upgraded their base Docker image which breaks this repo by default.
 None of the Youtube videos are up to date, yet.
 Follow along the typical Runpod Youtube videos/tutorials, with the following changes:

 From within the My Pods page,